chlc3d/natural-number-calculation-engine/README.md

 The *Program Tape* stores all commands and all data that the program is operating on.
 The program tape consists of a series of cells, each of which can store a command or a natural number.
 All of the commands defined by NNCE read and/or write information from/to the program tape.
 The *Tape Head* tracks the program's current location on the program tape.
 Excluding commands that specify otherwise, the tape head moves forward to the next cell after executing the command in the previous cell.
 When the tape head encounter a number in a cell rather than a command, it will do nothing and move on to the next cell.

 The *Input Tape* is used to provide external data to a program.
-The INPT command will read the next character on the input tape, write it to the program tape, and move the *Input Tape head* forward.
+The READ command will read the next character on the input tape, write it to the program tape, and move the *Input Tape head* forward.
 The input tape is read-once: the input tape head cannot move backwards.

 The *Output Tape* is used to write data to an external source to show the results of an NNCE computation.
-The OUTP command writes data from the program tape to the location of the *Output Tape Head*, and move the output tape head forward.
+The WRIT command writes data from the program tape to the location of the *Output Tape Head*, and move the output tape head forward.
 The output tape is write-once: the output tape head cannot move backwards.

 An NNCE program consists of a series of commands and numbers, separated by line breaks, which initialize the state of the program tape.
 Tape cells that have not been set are considered to be 0.